+But aside from that, what is workamping?
 The truth is, there are many different kinds of workamping jobs other than the typical RV park worker or campground host.
 We discuss many of these opportunities in the Workamping chapter of our e-book, Income Anywhere!
 The following is just a small sampling of the many other available workamping jobs we have discovered.

 - Animal Rescue Volunteer

 - Oil Field Gate Guard